 Pseudotumor cerebri (benign intracranial hypertension) in adults and adolescents has been associated with the use of tetracyclines.
 Minocycline has been reported to cause or precipitate pseudotumor cerebri, the hallmark of which is papilledema.
 Clinical manifestations include headache and blurred vision.
 Bulging fontanels have been associated with the use of tetracyclines in infants.
 Although signs and symptoms of pseudotumor cerebri resolve after discontinuation of treatment, the possibility for permanent sequelae such as visual loss that may be permanent or severe exists.
-Patients should be questioned for visual disturbances prior to initiation of treatment with tetracyclines and should be routinely checked for papilledema while on treatment.
+Patients should be questioned for visual disturbances prior to initiation of treatment with tetracyclines.
+If visual disturbance occurs during treatment, patients should be checked for papilledema.
 Concomitant use of isotretinoin and minocycline should be avoided because isotretinoin, a systemic retinoid, is also known to cause pseudotumor cerebri.

 Tetracyclines have been associated with the development of autoimmune syndromes.
 The long-term use of minocycline in the treatment of acne has been associated with drug-induced lupus-like syndrome, autoimmune hepatitis and vasculitis.
 Sporadic cases of serum sickness have presented shortly after minocycline use.
 Symptoms may be manifested by fever, rash, arthralgia, and malaise.
 In symptomatic patients, liver function tests, ANA, CBC, and other appropriate tests should be performed to evaluate the patients.
 Use of all tetracycline-class drugs should be discontinued immediately.